kcarnold/cs344/content/units/03models/feedback.md

   - Don't worry that you don't know all the low-level details of how classifiers work, e.g., what all the numbers do.
 We're gradually peeling back layers over the next few weeks.
   - Don't worry about not knowing the low-level details of how to make fastai `DataLoaders`.
 That's not a learning objective of this class.
     - If you understand what the data loaders give you (batches of numbers paired with labels), you're set.
-    - I've had to look up things in the tutorials and docs; see, e.g., this week's [feedback](../feedback/).
+    - I've had to look up things in the tutorials and docs; see, e.g., [Homework 3](../homework/).

 ## Reflection